cs142ta/bobs-second/README.md

 # Bob's Minute has evolved into Bob's Shake, which is integrated with zygrader.
-This project is now dead.
+This project is now archived.

 # Bob's minute

+## Credit for the idea and initial implementation (most of this code) goes to Bob McFadden

 ### How to use